THE GENERAL DATA PROTECTION REGULATIONS

 Both organisations hold the data supplied on hard copy and digitally.
 Only select committee members have access to it.
 The data is not accessible on line.
 It is never supplied to outside organisations.
 Even requests for information from other Old Grammarians are referred to the member being enquired about.

-The purpose for which the data is retained is to enable the committees to communicate with former pupils in order to give notice of forthcoming events etc and thus further the objectives of the organisations.
+The purpose for which the data is retained is to enable the committees to communicate with former pupils in order to give notice of forthcoming events etc and thus furthering the objectives of the organisations.

 By the above means the confidentiality of the data is maintained and safeguarded.